khar34/zein-theme/README.md

 ## Feedback

-If you encounter any issues or have suggestions for improvements, please open an issue on our [GitHub repository](https://github.com/khar34/zein-theme).
+If you encounter any issues or have suggestions for improvements, please open an issue on my [GitHub repository](https://github.com/khar34/zein-theme).

 **Enjoy!**